Passion Flower Introduction

 Place the vines carefully into a cardboard box or burlap bag for storage in a dry area until ready to sell or use.
 Do not store the vines in plastic or it will mold.
 Store the dried blooms and leaves in glass containers.

-Peep at Our Passion Flower!
-Shop Our Selection!
+Peep Our Passion Flower!

 Passion Flower Growing Tips & Tricks